MichaelCurrin/auto-commit-msg/docs/development/sandbox.md

 # Run extension in sandbox mode

 Start the extension for local development.

-It will be started in a sandboxed environment with no other extensions active and the extension will not persist when you stop the debugger.
+This allows manual integration tests.
+Here we set up a separate sandboxed VS Code instance in an new window.
+That window has all extensions **disable** except the extension we are working on.
+And your original VS Code instance will not be affected.

+If you prefer not use this approach, you can just compile and install the extension globally.
+It will override the existing extension though.

+## Start sandbox

 Follow these steps:

 1. Open VS Code at this repo if you haven't already.
 2. Go to the _Debug_ tab.
-3. Run the extension
+3. Select one of two tasks:
-    - Click _Run Extension_ task.
+    - _Run Extension_ task.
-        - This will start in a default directory such as the home directory.
+        - This will start in a default directory such as your user's home directory.
         - You might want to use File / Open to change the sandbox window to a repo what has more content to play with.
 This will be remembered on later runs.
 Unfortunately if you changed your VS Code settings to open in a new window on Open, then the extension setup will be undone.
-    - Or click the _Run in Sandbox repo_ task
+    - Start in Sandbox repo_ task.
         - For more reliable and consistent behavior.
         - This will run against `sandbox` directory in the project, which is a git repo where you can make files and commits as you like.
+Y
-You'll need to run `npm run sb` first to ensure this exists and then run the debug action.
-Run the command again clear the space and start over.
+        - NB.
+You'll need to run `npm run sb` first to ensure this directory exists and then run the debug action.
+Run that NPM command again to clear the space and start over.
-        - Note that the extension currently doesn't work on a repo with zero commits, so you'll have to make a commit and then use the extension.
+4. Click the play arrow.

 That will start a new sandboxed VS Code session which has the extension active and all others inactive.
 At a lower level, it runs `npm compile` and `npm watch`.